mathworks/matlab-azure-devops-extension/overview.md

 ### Specify MATLAB Version on Self-Hosted Agent
 When you use the **Run MATLAB Build**, **Run MATLAB Tests**, or **Run MATLAB Command** task in your pipeline, the agent uses the topmost MATLAB version on the system path.
 The task fails if the agent cannot find any version of MATLAB on the path.

 In R2021a and later, you can use the **Install MATLAB** task to prepend your preferred version of MATLAB to the `PATH` system environment variable of the agent.
-However, you can also add your preferred version the path without using the **Install MATLAB** task.
+You can also add your preferred version to the path without using the **Install MATLAB** task.
 For example, prepend MATLAB R2020b, which the **Install MATLAB** task does not support, to the path and use it to run your script.
 The step depends on your operating system and MATLAB root folder.

 ```YAML
 pool: myPool